-The Company incorporates environmental, social and governance (ESG) risk and opportunity assessment as part of its investment decision making practices.
+The Company incorporates ESG risk and opportunity assessment as part of its investment decision making practices.
 The Company's approach to ESG in relation to its investment process is detailed in its Responsible Investment Policy, available on the Company's website.